-Based upon the evaluation and analysis of the subject application, the Urban Design Section recommends that the Prince George's County Planning Board make the following findings:
+Based upon the evaluation and analysis of the subject application, the Urban Design Section recommends the following findings:

-1. Request: The subject homeowner's minor amendment to a specific design plan (SDP) is a request to construct a 12- by 19-foot enclosure over an existing deck at the rear of an existing single-family detached dwelling within the rear yard setback.
+1. Request: The subject homeowner's minor amendment to a specific design plan (SDP) is a request to construct a 21-foot by 12-foot deck, and an 11-foot by 16-foot screened porch on the rear of the existing single-family detached dwelling and located within the rear yard setback.